 Officer Daniel Fleming graduated from Washburn University in May 2016 with a Bachelor of Applied Studies Degree in Criminal Justice with emphasis in Law Enforcement.
 With his degree he also received a minor in Psychology.
 He joined the Edwardsville Police Department in March 2017 where he began his law enforcement career.
 While going through school, Daniel was an intern at the Olathe Police Department in 2016.
 Prior to working in law enforcement, Daniel worked security for 2 1/2 years, with one being in a supervisory position.

-He will be going through the 246th Basic Training Class at the Kansas Law Enforcement Training Center in Hutchinson, Kansas starting in May 2017 and concluding in September 2017.
+Officer Fleming graduated the 246th Basic Training Class at the Kansas Law Enforcement Training Center in Hutchinson, Kansas in September 2017.

 Officer Christopher Diehn

 A Native Kansan, Christopher Diehn graduated from Shawnee Mission Northwest High School and then went into the US Air Force from 1985 to 1991.
 He then transferred into the US Air Force Reserve and retired after 20 years.
 Officer Diehn started his part-time law enforcement career with the Mission Police Department in October 2011 through October 2015.